He didn’t know what the next twenty minutes would bring, but for now the plan was simple: Don’t die.

-At the top of the rise, he turned back once to see a cluster of lights—lanterns?—around where Stilton had been.
-A rock of certainty had settled in his gut, and he cursed under his breath.
+At the top of the rise, he turned back once to see a cluster of lantern lights around where Stilton lay on the ground.
+A rock of certainty had settled in his gut and he cursed under his breath.

 “What?” she asked quietly.

 He jumped a little, somehow forgetting she was sitting in his lap.
-She just felt so damn natural there, but he didn’t want to dwell on things which would never happen.
+She just felt so damn natural there.
 “I just meant to distract him,” he said in a low voice.
 “He was about to shoot you.
 Or shoot at you, at least.”
 He breathed out hard through his nose.
 “Hell.
 I think I might’ve really hurt him.”